•

 • generally working a lot

-Thursday, 24 August - demo day and closing remarks
+Friday, 1 November - demo day and closing thoughts

 • retro meeting (mad, sad, glad format)